jleffler/soq/src/so-0164-4868/answer.md

 Some compilers may offer extensions for other ways of handling variable-length argument lists in macros.
-Specifically, as first noted in the comments by [Hugo Ideler][2], GCC allows you to omit the comma that would normally appear after the last 'fixed' argument to the macro.
+Specifically, as first noted in the comments by [Hugo Ideler][2] (now deleted, I believe), GCC allows you to omit the comma that would normally appear after the last 'fixed' argument to the macro.
 It also allows you to use [`##__VA_ARGS__`][3] in the macro replacement text, which deletes the comma preceding the notation if, but only if, the previous token is a comma:

     #define debug_print(fmt, ...) \
                 do { if (DEBUG) fprintf(stderr, fmt, ##__VA_ARGS__); } while (0)